lragnarsson/flink-kafka-classpath-problem/README.md

     4. Navigate to localhost:8081 in your browser
     5. submit jar in GUI from target/scala-2.11/flink...jar

-Expected result:

-Failed job with the following exception: **java.lang.ClassNotFoundException: se.ragnarsson.lage.MyTimestampExtractor**
+This leads to a failed job with the following exception: **java.lang.ClassNotFoundException: se.ragnarsson.lage.MyTimestampExtractor** which is a class in the user-submitted fat-jar.
+I have verified that building the timestamp extractor into its own jar and placing it in /opt/flink/lib works.

 To build a new fat-jar, just run sbt assembly in the project root.
 A prebuilt fat-jar is already included in the repo.